stevenjpr/stevenjpr/HumanUserGuide.md

 ### When are you available?
 * *Are you a morning person?
 Do you prefer evenings?
 What time zone do you work in VS live in, etc...*
+I work fairly traditional hours.
+My time zone is PST.
+I start between 8 and 9 and try to be done around 5:30 or 6, depending on what's going on that day.

 ### What drives you nuts?
 * *Tell us about your pet peeves.
 These are things that put you in a bad mood.*

+* Being interrupted or talked over drives me crazy.
+This happens much too often at Microsoft, in my opinion.
+If someone is talking it's respectful to let them finish before jumping in.
+* Lack of preparation for meetings also can frustrate me.
+Examples:
+1. Someone comes in late and then asks for the meeting to be restarted to catch them up
+2. People frequently come to things like spec reviews without having read the spec.
+The meeting then becomes less efficient as that person bounces around through the document.

+Speaking of meetings: I prefer meetings with a set agenda.
+If there's no agenda and people wander, I start to feel like I'm wasting my time, when then makes me anxious!

 ### What are your quirks?
 * *Tell us about those traits that are uniquely yours.
 How do you like to make decisions?
 How do you react to conflict?*